DIPLOMA IN APPLIED SCIENCE

 In addition to a background check and drug screen, the following are required for admission into the PN program:

-• Vaccinations include: Hepatitis, Varicella, MMR, Tdap, and COVID or approved exemption by each clinical facility, if allowed.
+- Updated vaccinations and blood titer values based on clinical facility policies.
+Vaccinations include Hepatitis, Varicella, MMR, Tdap, and COVID or approved exemption by each clinical facility, if allowed.

 Allergies